History of India–United States relations

 The relationship between India and the United States has been shaped over the centuries by their status as former British colonies and their important present-day role in world geopolitics.

 Before 1947

-n", which has been used as an alternative for the Indigenous peoples of the Americas, originated with Christopher Columbus, who, in his search for India, thought that he had arrived in the East Indies.
+"Indian", which has been used as an alternative for the Indigenous peoples of the Americas, originated with Christopher Columbus, who, in his search for India, thought that he had arrived in the East Indies.
 This historical misnomer has persisted over the centuries, shaping cultural perceptions and narratives surrounding Native American identity.

 Thirteen American colonies

 British colonial promoters initially envisioned that the American colonies could develop a strong economy along the lines of Asia's economies, which produced raw materials.
 They later circulated Indian manufactured goods between the two hemispheres, tying their commerce together.

 Due to connections between the East India Company and the American colonies, some Indians (from places such as Bombay and Bengal) were sent to the latter for slavery or indentured servitude.
 Today, descendants of such East Indian slaves may have a small percent of DNA from Asian ancestors but it likely falls below the detectable levels for today's DNA tests, as most of the generations since would have been primarily of ethnic African and European ancestry.

 Prior to 1776, Americans admired the expansion of the British Empire, feeling proud to be part of an expansion of British influence around the world.